UX Design Concentration

 What kind of jobs do people with these skills get?

-Job titles include: User experience (UX) designer, usability engineer, information architect, interaction designer, user experience architect, product designer, information designer, user interface designer, UX developer, and user researcher.
+Common job titles include: UX designer, UX researcher, product designer, interaction designer, product manager, information designer, UI designer, UX developer, and user researcher.

 Are these skills in demand on the job market?